 Published: May 2017

 We decided to write about this grant in detail because it is a large grant that we find exciting.
-This page is a summary of the reasoning behind our decision to make the grant; it was reviewed but not written by the grant investigator(s).
+This page is a summary of the reasoning behind our decision to recommend the grant; it was reviewed but not written by the grant investigator(s).

 Target Malaria staff reviewed this page prior to publication.

-The Open Philanthropy Project awarded a grant of $17,500,000 to Target Malaria over four years to help the project develop and prepare for the potential deployment of gene drive technologies to help eliminate malaria in Sub-Saharan Africa, if feasible, ethical, safe, approved by the regulatory authorities, and supported by the affected communities.
+The Open Philanthropy Project recommended a grant of $17,500,000 to Target Malaria over four years to help the project develop and prepare for the potential deployment of gene drive technologies to help eliminate malaria in Sub-Saharan Africa, if feasible, ethical, safe, approved by the regulatory authorities, and supported by the affected communities.
 Target Malaria is also a grantee of the Bill & Melinda Gates Foundation.
 This grant will support training and outreach programs, research into the potential ecological effects of releasing gene drives, operational development, regulatory support, and an unrestricted funding reserve.

 Malaria is a leading cause of child mortality in the developing world, and the Institute for Health Metrics and Evaluation (IHME) estimates that the current mortality rate of malaria in Sub-Saharan Africa is roughly 1,700 people per day.1 It has been proposed that gene drives, a new scientific tool, could substantially contribute towards eliminating mosquito-borne diseases like malaria and dengue fever.